Skip to content

 inventory: list of items owned by a character

-loot: grabbing items from defeated enemies or treasure chests; alternatively, the items themselves
+loot: to grab items from defeated enemies or treasure chests (e.g. "He looted the goblin."); the items themselves (e.g. "There's loot everywhere.")

-natural 1: rolling 1 on a d20; "natural" because modifiers aren't added to the roll.
+natural 1: rolling 1 on a d20; "natural" because modifiers are disregarded

-natural 20: rolling 20 on a d20; "natural" because modifiers aren't added to the roll.
+natural 20: rolling 20 on a d20; "natural" because modifiers are disregarded

 professional DM/GM: a person paid to be a Dungeon Master or gamemaster